Children and Families

 Erie, PA 16506-2921

-*Children ages birth-21 years of age with physical disability, developmental delays, or mental health/behavioral issues.
+*Children ages birth-21 years old with physical disabilities, developmental delays, and/or mental health/behavioral issues.

 1009 Shenley Drive